christophebe/simple-proxies/README.md

 var request = require("request");

 // Change the config if you want to use a specific txt file
-// Not necessary if you plan to use proxies.txt on the root folder var config = proxyLoader.config().setProxyFile("yourfile.txt");
+// This is not necessary if you plan to use proxies.txt on the root folder var config = proxyLoader.config().setProxyFile("yourfile.txt");

 proxyLoader.loadProxyFile(config, function(error, proxyList) {